 A Czech company (the "Manager"), familiar with local operations, will manage the Czech assets from its office in Prague.
-The Manager's compensation includes a set fee of \$65 per month in cash, and cash bonuses, based on performance up to a maximum of \$800.
+The Manager's compensation includes a set fee of \$65 per month in cash, and cash bonuses, based on performance, up to a maximum of \$800.
 In addition, the Manager will be granted a net profit royalty from successful wells varying between 2.5% and 10% for seven years, and a flat 2.5% thereafter.
 If, by the later of 24 months from closing, or fiscal year end 2025, less than \$5,000 has been deployed in connection with the Company's assets or operations in the Czech Republic, the royalty gets extended one year before reverting to a flat 2.5%.
 If after 36 months from closing, less than \$5,000 has been deployed, the Manager shall have the option to purchase 50% of the working interest in certain lands for \$500.

 On July 31, 2024, the Company closed a non-brokered private placement (the "Private Placement") and issued 29,848,686 units at a price of \$0.15 per unit for aggregate gross proceeds of \$4,477.
-Each unit (a "Unit") consists of one Class A common share and one common share purchase warrant, with each warrant entitling the holder thereof to acquire an additional common share at an exercise price of \$0.16 until July 31, 2026.
+Each unit (a "Unit") consists of one Class A common share and one Class A common share purchase warrant, with each warrant entitling the holder thereof to acquire an additional common share at an exercise price of \$0.16 until July 31, 2026.
 Of the total gross proceeds raised, \$4,029 has been allocated to the value of the shares issued, with the residual \$448 allocated to the value of the warrants.
-In connection with the Private Placement, the Company paid finders' fees of \$100 and issued 666,906 non-transferable finders' warrants valued at \$34.
-Each finders' warrant carries the same terms as those issued in accordance with the Private Placement.
-The Company incurred total issuance costs of \$224 in relation to the Private Placement, which includes the value of finders' fees and finders' warrants issued, of which \$201 has been attributed to the value of the shares issued and \$23 has been attributed to the value of the warrants.
+The Company incurred total issuance costs of \$224 in relation to the Private Placement, which includes \$100 of finders' fees and finders' warrants with a value of \$34. \$201 has been attributed to the value of the shares issued and \$23 has been attributed to the value of the warrants.
+The finders' warrants have the same terms as the Class A common share purchase warrants included in the Units

-On July 31, 2024, the Company settled outstanding debt owed to various creditors in the aggregate amount of \$1,567 through the issuance of an aggregate of 10,445,254 units ("Debt Units"), at a deemed price of \$0.15 per Debt Unit (the "Debt Settlement").
-Each Debt Unit consists of one Class A common share and one common share purchase warrant entitling the holder thereof to acquire an additional Class A common share at an exercise price of \$0.16 until July 31, 2026. \$1,382 of the amount settled relates to amounts owed from deferred consideration, while the remaining amount of \$185 relates to the settlement of accounts payable balances.
-Of the total debt settled, \$1,410 has been allocated to the value of shares issued from the Deb Units and \$157 has been allocated to the value of the warrants issued.
+On July 31, 2024, the Company settled outstanding debt owed to various creditors in the aggregate amount of \$1,567 through the issuance of 10,445,254 Units (the "Debt Settlement"). \$1,382 of the amount settled relates to amounts owed from deferred consideration, while the remaining amount of \$185 relates to the settlement of accounts payable balances.
+Of the total debt settled, \$1,410 has been allocated to the value of shares issued and \$157 has been allocated to the value of the warrants.